 Initially, I thought, by traveling full time, I would be able to photograph a large portion of this country in a short period of time.

 The reality was it was much more time consuming to constantly travel and photograph places than I had expected.
-Also towing an RV greatly slowed my travels.
+Also towing a travel trailer greatly slowed my travels.

 Here are some of pros and cons of trying to develop a portfolio as a full time traveler.
 By no means does this list address all the issues of a full time nomadic lifestyle.